Transvaal Colony: Progression to Union

+As to the question of black enfranchisement, Milner saw this is a serious issue when it came to a peace treaty:"If I did not have some conscience about the treatment of blacks I personally could win over the Dutch in the Colony and indeed all the South African dominion without offending the English.
+You have only to sacrifice ‘the nigger’ and the game is easy.
+Any attempt to secure fair play for them makes the Dutch fractious and almost unmanageable."

 Colonial Administration

 Prior to the grant of responsible self-government on 6 December 1906, the Colony was administered by an Executive Council appointed by the Governor.
 The first elected Cabinet of the Transvaal Colony was formed on 4 March 1907.